B2ORG/T6-B2OP-PATCH/README.md

 ## Overriding fridge weapon

-Player is allowed to override weapons for himself and his time in the fridge until either round 11 or first use of the fridge.
-It is not possible to put in a weapon that'd not be possible to put during the normal game.
+Player is allowed to override weapons for himself and his team in the fridge until either round 11 or first use of the fridge.
+This functionality does not allow for inserting weapons that are not normally allowed to be put in the fridge by the game.
 To override fridge weapon, a DVAR `fridge` has to be set to the right value.

 Values from this DVAR can be seen above (in the [Overriding box weapon](#overriding-box-weapon) section), but in order to put upgraded weapon in the fridge, a `+` has to be added in front of the weapon key.